push-protocol/push-website/blog/2025-01-28-morph-joins-forces-with-push-chain/index.md

 ## What is Morph?

-[Morph](https://www.morphl2.io/) is a consumer app focussed Ethereum Layer 2 solution that combines the best of Optimistic and ZK Rollups to provide a secure and super fast consumer experience.
+[Morph](https://www.morphl2.io/) is a consumer app focused Ethereum Layer 2 solution that combines the best of Optimistic and ZK Rollups to provide a secure and super fast consumer experience.

 With over 5M txns to date, Morph is rallying towards becoming the global consumer layer for empowering everyday on-chain usage for every internet user.